-I am an Assistant Professor of Physics at the Facility for Rare Isotope Beams (FRIB), a scientific user facility for nuclear science funded by the U.S. Department of Energy.
-My research focuses on the thermodynamic properties of dense, strongly-interacting matter.
-I explore these properties by studying collisions of heavy nuclei at relativistic speeds, which I model theoretically using dynamic simulations.
+I am an Assistant Professor of Physics at the Facility for Rare Isotope Beams, Michigan State University, working in nuclear theory.
+My research focuses on the thermodynamic properties of dense, strongly interacting matter, which I study through theoretical modeling of relativistic heavy-ion collisions using dynamical simulations.

 My most recent project uses finite-size scaling of proton cumulants to extract the location of the QCD critical point.